 “Drive and save” programs are nothing new.
 Progressive introduced their Snapshot program in 1998.
 Since then State Farm, Allstate, Liberty Mutual, and Nationwide among others have rolled out similar programs to track driving habits and reward drivers with safe driving discounts.

-But it isn’t 1998 anymore, and concerns about who sees our data and how our data is used have caused consumers to become wary of Snapshot and other tracking apps.
+But it isn’t 1998 anymore, and concerns about who sees our data and how our data is used have made consumers wary of Snapshot and other tracking apps.
 How much information do these programs actually collect?
 What else could your insurance company be doing with your data?

 As to whether or not you’ll actually receive a discount from using a car insurance tracking device or app, that depends on how your insurance company defines “safe driving”.
 But if you are in a car accident, your insurance company may use your tracking data to assign fault where it isn’t due.